 3. Poor people do not want to preserve their social identity; they want to escape it.

 Privilege Theorists complain that the “privileged” rarely notice their privilege.
 The flaw is not with the “privileged” but with the theory: Where white people are a majority, they don’t notice white privilege for the same reason Thais don’t notice Thai privilege in Thailand.
-Being part of the status quo is not a privilege.
-Being treated better than the status quo is a privilege.
+Being part of a major group is not a privilege.
+Being treated better than a major group is a privilege.

 In the US’s most recent social struggle, the fight for GLBTQ rights, no one argues that serving in the military or getting married are privileges.
 We argue that they are human rights which every human deserves—and that continues to be the winning argument.